 Class II div 1

 There is an increase in overjet and normal overbite.
 This is the second most common relationship seen in patients.

 Class II div 2

-This occurs when the overjet less then 0 mm or when the overjet is in reverse.
+This occurs when the overjet less than 0 mm or when the overjet is in reverse.
 The overbite is often minimal.

 The treatment to correct overjet and overbite is primarily with orthodontics.
-On some occasions the smile makeovers can help improve the aesthetics.
+On some occasions, smile makeovers can help improve aesthetics.